ityreh/pomodoro/README.md

 3. Work on the task focused
 4. Stop work when the timer rings
 5. Let x be the number of pomodoro done, then if
-    - % 4 = 0 --> take a short 3-5 minute break
+    - x % 4 = 0 --> take a short 3-5 minute break
     - else      --> take a longer break of 15-30 minutes

 You can practice this method with a mechanical timer, pen and paper and that would be totally fine.
 For me this was the best way to experiment with the method and to evaluate wether the method suits me.
 If you are 100% happy - stay with it and keep going.